311zzb/gitlet/gitlet-design.md

 The point of this optimization is speeding up retrieving `Commit` when the user abbreviate commit ID with a unique prefix.
 The real Git is also utilizing this technique.
+When the user provide an abbreviated commit ID, Gitlet will go to the corresponding `.gitlet/objects/xx` directory and iterate through a list of file names in that directory in order to figure out the comprehensive commit ID.

 On the other hand, if `OPTIMIZATION` is set to `false`, all `HashObject` will be stored flatly under the `.gitlet/objects` directory and named after the corresponding ID.
 This set up is might be more convenient when digging into the object database for debugging purposes.
+Due to performance concerns, referring commits with abbreviated IDs is not allowed when `OPTIMIZATION` is set to `false`.

 ### Initialize the repository